transmissions11/solcurity/README.md

 - Read the projects docs, specs, and whitepaper to understand what the smart contracts are meant to do.
 - Construct a mental model of what you expect the contract to look like before looking at the code.
 - Glance over the contracts to get a sense of the project's architecture.
 Tools like Surya can come in handy.
 - Compare the architecture to your mental model.
-How significant are the differences?
-Look into surprising areas.
+Look into areas that are suprising.
 - Create a threat model and make a list of theoretical high level attack vectors.
 - Look at areas that can do value exchange.
 Especially functions like transfer, transferFrom, send, call, delegatecall, and selfdestruct.
 Walk backward from them to ensure they are secured properly.
 - Look at areas that interface with external contracts and ensure all assumptions about them are valid like share price only increases, etc.